hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 In the above configuration, the Ping detector will attempt 3 pings, one every second and will wait up-to 1 second for each to complete.
 If after 3 seconds, there was no successful ping, the member will get suspected.

-To enforce the [Requirements](#Requirements) the property `hazelcast.icmp.echo.fail.fast.on.startup` can also be set to `true`, in which case, if any of the requirements isn't met, Hazelcast will fail to start.
+To enforce the [Requirements](#Requirements), the property `hazelcast.icmp.echo.fail.fast.on.startup` can also be set to `true`, in which case, if any of the requirements isn't met, Hazelcast will fail to start.

 Below is a summary table of all possible combinations of the ping failure detector.